sanik0300/malyar-apk/README.md

 **#malyar-apk**
 in this commit:
-- added json [de]serialization
+- added settings page for further wallpaper change
-- fixed the crash during orientation change
-- implemented correct overlapping of time intervals during their duration change
+- optimised some drawable resources